Interface

 Input panel

-The input panel displays and manages all dice-derived data required for password generation.
-It contains:
+The input panel displays and manages physical-randomness data required for password generation.
+In dice mode, it contains:

 1. a counter indicating the number of entered faces,